The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Introduction

 We found these insights through a mixed-methods study where we probed for user perceptions of \textit{three} types of AI-generated explanations: (1)~natural language with justification (explaining the “why” behind the action), (2)~natural language without justification (describing “what” the action was), and (3)~numbers that determine the agent’s actions (akin to ``transparent'' AI).
-We measure perceptions along five dimensions: \textit{confidence, intelligence, understandability, second chance,} and \textit{friendliness}, which are grounded in related work around HCI, HRI, and XAI~\cite{davis1989user,venkatesh2003user,ehsan2019automated, binns2018s, das2020leveraging} and quantitatively share within- and between- group differences.
-Through qualitative analysis, we examined \textit{how} AI background shaped each group's interpretation of explanations and highlight the reasons behind their perceptual differences along three salient themes corresponding to the three aforementioned findings.
+We measure perceptions along five dimensions: \textit{confidence, intelligence, understandability, second chance,} and \textit{friendliness}, which are grounded in related work around HCI, HRI, and XAI~\cite{davis1989user,venkatesh2003user,ehsan2019automated, binns2018s, das2020leveraging} and quantitatively share within- and between-group differences.
+Through qualitative analysis, we examined \textit{how} AI background shaped each group's interpretation of explanations and highlight \textit{why} their perceptual differences might exist.